TaitoUnited/wordpress-template/README.md

 > Optionally you can use `npm run commit` to write your commit messages by using commitizen, though often it is quicker to write commit messages by hand.

-## Deployment

-Deploying to different environments:

-* feature: Push to feature branch.
-* dev: Push to dev branch.
-* test: Merge changes to test branch using fast-forward.
-* staging: Merge changes to staging branch using fast-forward.
-* prod: Merge changes to master branch using fast-forward.
-Version number and release notes are generated automatically by the CI/CD tool.

-> NOTE: Feature, test and staging branches are optional.

-> NOTE: You can use taito-cli to [manage environment branches](#version-control).

-> Automatic deployment might be turned off for critical environments (`ci_exec_deploy` setting in `taito-config.sh`).
-In such case the deployment must be run manually with the `taito -a deployment deploy:prod VERSION` command using an admin account after the CI/CD process has ended successfully.

-Advanced features:

-* **Copy production data to staging**: Often it's a good idea to copy production database to staging before merging changes to the staging branch: `taito db copy to:staging prod`.
-If you are sure nobody is using the production database, you can alternatively use the quick copy (`taito db copyquick to:staging prod`), but it disconnects all other users connected to the production database until copying is finished and also requires that both databases are located in the same database cluster.
-* **Feature branch**: You can create also an environment for a feature branch: Destroy the old environment first if it exists (`taito env destroy:feature`) and create a new environment for your feature branch (`taito env apply:feature BRANCH`).
-Currently only one feature environment can exist at a time and therefore the old one needs to be destroyed before the new one is created.

-NOTE: Some of the advanced operations might require admin credentials (e.g. staging/production operations).
-If you don't have an admin account, ask devops personnel to execute the operation for you.

 ## Configuration

 Done: